Reinforz/twitter-oauth2-blog/README.md

 ### Server

-As we saw from our front end we need to implement `GET /oauth/twitter` route in our server to make the twitter oauth part of the app work

-A look at the [twitter documentation](https://developer.twitter.com/en/docs/authentication/oauth-2-0/user-access-token) reveals the step we need to perform so that we can read the info we mentioned in our scopes [here](#frontend-authentication-button).
+As we saw from our frontend, we need to implement `GET /oauth/twitter` route in our server to make the Twitter OAuth part of the app work.
+A look at the [twitter documentation](https://developer.twitter.com/en/docs/authentication/oauth-2-0/user-access-token) reveals the steps we need to perform so that we can read the info we mentioned in our scopes [here](#frontend-authentication-button).
-These are steps to have this route working
+These steps are summarized below:
 1. getting the access token
-2. getting the twitter user from the access token
+2. getting the Twitter user from the access token
-3. upsert the user in our db
+3. upsert the user in our database
 4. create cookie so that the server can validate the user
 5. redirect to the client with the cookie

-> **Note**: Only the first two steps is related to Twitter oauth Implementation
+> **Note**: Only the first two steps are related to Twitter OAuth Implementation

-Lets add a file `server\src\oauth2.ts` where we will add our oauth related codes.
+Lets add a file `server\src\oauth2.ts` where we will add our OAuth related codes.
 We will complete the steps above by defining a function there:
 ```ts
 // the function which will be called when twitter redirects to the server at http://www.localhost:3001/oauth/twitter
 export async function twitterOauth(req: Request<any, any, any, {code:string}>, res: Response) {